-On 2 August 2021, the IMF approved a general allocation of additional Special Drawing Rights (SDRs) of \$650 billion, to boost global liquidity in the aftermath of the COVID-19 crisis.
+On 2 August 2021, the IMF approved a general allocation of additional Special Drawing Rights (SDRs), worth \$650 billion, to boost global liquidity in the aftermath of the COVID-19 crisis.

-On 18 May 2021, the Paris Summit on the Financing of African Economies led to the commitment to reallocate \$100 billion of those additional SDRs by the G20 countries to low-income countries.
+On 18 May 2021, the Paris Summit on the Financing of African Economies led to the commitment by the G20 countries to reallocate \$100 billion of those additional SDRs to low-income countries.

-But the reallocation process remains slow.
-Almost 2 years after the Paris Summit, donors have committed to \$82 billion so far (this includes \$21 billion from the US still waiting for Congress approval) so far, with half that amount having been paid to the IMF.
+Almost 2 years after the Paris Summit, donors have only committed to \$82 billion so far (which includes \$21 billion from the US still waiting for Congress approval).
+Half that amount has been paid to the IMF.

 A first tranche of \$20 billion made up of French and British SDRs is ready to be paid in the coming months to the African Development Bank (AfDB).
-AfDB is planning to use them as collateral to collect additional resources.
+AfDB is planning to use them to leverage additional resources: every \$100 million of SDRs could result in as much as \$400 million in affordable, long-term loans.